ludawg44/data_engineering_jigsaw_labs/README.md

 # Postgres and Python

-Mass assignment - we need to first learn: `setattr` (set attribute) method and access keyword arguments in Python.
+Mass assignment - we need to first learn: `setattr` (set attribute) method and how to access keyword arguments in Python.

+`setattr()` function sets the value of the attribute of an object.

+`setattr(object, name, value)`

+    class Person:
+     name='Susan'

+    p = Person()
+    print('Before modification:', p.name)

+    # setting name to 'John'
+    setattr(p, 'name', 'John')

+    print('After modification:', p.name)

+You can even set an attribute when it is not present in Person

+    setattr(p, 'age', 23)
+    print('Age is:', p.age)

+You can check all the attributes of an object by using the `dir()` function.